 Today, we visit Loch Ness for a cruise across this fabled body of water.
 We then visit 13th-century Urquhart Castle, set on a headland looking over the loch.
 On Day 4 we travel by rail from Inverness to Dunrobin Castle, where there's time at leisure.
 After exploring the beautiful stately home, you could relax in the popular tea room, or catch the daily falcon display.
 We continue to Dornoch where we check into our hotel.
-We head to Carnegie Court house this evening to indulge in a quintessential Scottish activity - a dram of whisky - before taking a leisurely stroll back to our hotel, enjoying views of the sea.
+We head to Carnegie Courthouse this evening to indulge in a quintessential Scottish activity - a dram of whiskey - before taking a leisurely stroll back to our hotel, enjoying views of the sea.
 (Day 3 - B, D; Day 4 - B, D)

 Day 5 - Orkney